manohar72singh/pharmecy/README.md

 # Pharmecy – Online Pharmacy Application

-This repository holds a full‑stack online pharmacy project consisting of a React/Vite frontend and an Express/MongoDB backend.
+This repository holds a full‑stack online pharmacy project consisting of a React/Vite frontend and an Express backend backed by a SQL database.
 The application allows customers to browse medicines, manage carts, place orders, upload prescriptions, and more, while administrators can control inventory, users, orders, coupons, and other business operations via an admin dashboard.

 ---

 ## 📁 Project Layout

-- **backend/** – Node.js/Express server with routes, controllers, middleware, utilities, and MongoDB models.
+- **backend/** – Node.js/Express server with routes, controllers, middleware, utilities, and SQL models (e.g. using Sequelize or another ORM).
 Handles authentication, business logic, and file uploads.
 - **frontend/** – Vite-powered React app using Tailwind CSS.
 Contains components, pages, contexts, hooks, and services for interacting with backend APIs.

 ## 🚀 Key Features